openapi-processor/openapi-processor-spring/CONTRIBUTING.md

 ### ide setup

-openapi-generatr can be imported into IntelliJ IDEA by opening the `build.gradle` file.
+openapi-processor can be imported into IntelliJ IDEA by opening the `build.gradle` file.

 ### running the tests